Bortezomib-based Regimen for Refractory or Relapsed Acute Lymphoblastic Leukemia

 relapse.
 Arguably, these patients have a more resistant disease with higher risk genetic

-following allogeneic hematopoietic stem-cell transplantation (HSCT).
-Therefore, strategies to
+by a following allogeneic hematopoietic stem-cell transplantation (HSCT).
+Therefore,

-salvage patients with detectable disease after induction blocks or with relapsed disease are
+strategies to salvage patients with detectable disease after induction blocks or with

-before.
-The primary objective of this study is to examine the complete response rate of this
+objective of this study is to examine the complete response rate of this regimen in our

-regimen in our population, aiming to compare with the available literature and with our
+population, aiming to compare with the available literature and with our historical data

 1. To determine the safety and feasibility of a bortezomib-based regimen for salvage